dcernst/dcernst.github.io/teaching/mat431f21/syllabus.md

 </blockquote>

 ### Exams ###
 There will be two midterm exams and a cumulative final exam.
-Each exam will consist of an "in-class" and possibly a take-home portion.
-Exam 1 and Exam 2 are *tentatively* scheduled for **Friday, February 19** (week 6) and **Friday, April 2** (week 12), respectively.
+Each exam will consist of an in-class portion and possibly a take-home portion.
+Exam 1 and Exam 2 are *tentatively* scheduled for **TBA** (week 6) and **TBA** (week 12), respectively.
 Each of Exam 1 and Exam 2 will be worth 20% of your overall grade.
-The final exam will be on **Monday, April 26** at 7:30-9:30AM and is worth 20% of your overall grade.
+The final exam will be on **Wednesday, December 8** at 10:00AM-12:00PM and is worth 20% of your overall grade.
 If any of the exams have a take-home portion, you will have a few days to complete it.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.

 <blockquote>
 <p>I write one page of masterpiece to ninety-one pages of shit.</p>